 Product Shopping ads: These are created based on the product data that you submit to Merchant Center.

-Showcase Shopping ads: Create these in AdWords by grouping related products together.
+Showcase Shopping ads: Create these in Google Ads by grouping related products together.
 That way people can compare several of your products and click the right one.

 How to Use Google Shopping